 Notes to the Financial Statements provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the basic financial statements can be found on pages 23-51 of this report.

 Clackamas Education Service District annually adopts a budget for all of its funds.
 A budgetary comparison statement has been provided for each fund individually to demonstrate compliance with the related budgets.
-Budgetary comparisons can be found on pages 55-61 of this report.